BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger.md

 In his filmography Malick develops the concept of *grace* and *nature* which is most prominent in *The Tree of Life*.
 I would argue that *nature* is closely related to the *essence of technology* being the instrumental and rational aspect of seeing and thinking.
-Malick's *nature* is calculating, selfish, and alien---it fights and dominates to survive; the wolf hunting the lamp, land fighting the ocean, plants fighting plants, humans dominating humans in
+Malick's *nature* is calculating, selfish, and alien---it fights and dominates to survive; the wolf hunting the lamb, land fighting the ocean, plants fighting plants, humans dominating humans in

 >physical life in a world abandoned by the spirit.
 Organized unreality.
 The soul a hindrance in one’s dealings here.
 A burden.
 A mere quantity of thoughts and desires. -- Terrence Malick